campus-rainy-weather

 Weather Center

 In this high-tech laboratory, students gain hands-on experience and provide weather information and forecasts for Northwest Indiana.
-An open space surrounded by floor-to-ceiling glass windows, the center offers individual work stations as well as areas suited for group work and discussion.
+An open space surrounded by floor-to-ceiling glass windows, the Center offers individual work space as well as areas suited for group work and discussion.
 The spectacular views are enhanced by an impressive array of meteorological equipment, including the following:

-• 20 dual-monitor computer workstations running Linux OS
+• 20 dual-monitor computer work stations using Linux OS

 • UNIDATA and GEMPAK data retrieval and display systems